MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// default Save As dialog and performing the Save As operation.
   HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);

   /// `ResultFilePath` is absolute full path of the location.
-It includes the
+It includes the file name
-  /// file name and extension.
-If `ResultFilePath` is not valid, e.g. root drive
+  /// and extension.
+If `ResultFilePath` is not valid, for example the root drive does
   /// not exist, save as will be denied and return COREWEBVIEW2_SAVE_AS_INVALID_PATH.
   ///
-  /// When the download complete and success, a target file will be saved at this
+  /// If the associated download completes successfully, a target file will be saved at
-  /// location.
-If the select `COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_COMPLETE`, will be
+  /// this location.
+If the Kind property is `COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_COMPLETE`,
-  /// an additional directory with resources files.
-The directory has the same name
+  /// there will be an additional directory with resources files.
-  /// as filename, at the same location.
   ///
   /// The default value is a system suggested path, based on users' local environment.
   ///